chtzuehlke/SpringBootFargateCloudFormationSample/README.md

 It's time to setup our Spring Boot Fargate Service:
 - One FargateService with one task (TaskDefinition) with one container (ContainerDefinitions) with the Spring Boot application
-- The docker image is already waiting in ECR for deployment - we will refer to the :latest version in the TaskDefinition for ease of (re-) deployment (no versioning in this PoC)
+- The docker image is already waiting in ECR for deployment
 - MySQL host and port configuration will be provided via environment variables
 - As the MySQL password is stored in AWS Systems Manager Parameter Store as secure string, we will pass the parameter name to the application via an environment variable (SSM Parameter Store secrets are unfortunately not yet supported in CloudFormation container definitions)
 - The application will leverage the AWS SDK for Java to lookup the password in SSM Parameter Store.
 Required IAM permissions are configured in the TaskRole